 - ‘Goldbar’ (yellow summer squash)

-- ‘Cream of the Crop’ (acorn hybrid, prize-winning)
+- ‘Cream of the Crop’ (acorn hybrid, winter)

 Wit & Wisdom

-- If you find yourself with a bumper crop, squash pickles are easy to make (see above recipe).
+- If you find yourself with a bumper crop, squash pickles are easy to make.

 - Or, freeze your squash!
 Wash it, cut off the ends, and slice or cube the squash.
 Blanch for three minutes, then immediately immerse in cold water and drain.
 Pack in freezer containers and freeze.
 Learn more tips for freezing zucchini.